FindMySchool LogoFindMySchool

 Yes.
 The sixth form, opened in the late 1990s, currently has approximately 50 students.
 It offers A-levels across a wide range of subjects, with flexibility for students to study three (or occasionally four) subjects over two years.
 All Year 13 students can pursue the Extended Project Qualification.
 Sixth form students have a dedicated Common Room with study and social facilities.
 Entry requirements are not prescriptive; the college works with individual students to build personalised programmes aligned to prior attainment and career goals.

-At GCSE (2024), the Attainment 8 score was 42.1 (England average: 45.9).
-The school ranks 2567th in England for GCSE outcomes (FindMySchool ranking), placing it at the 56th percentile nationally.
-At A-level, 38% achieved A*-B grades (England average: 47%).
-The school ranks 1958th in England for A-level outcomes (FindMySchool ranking), placing it at the 74th percentile.
-Progress 8 was -0.47, indicating pupils make below-average progress relative to their starting points at Key Stage 2.
+At GCSE, the Attainment 8 score is 41.
+The school ranks 3,602nd in England for GCSE academic outcomes (FindMySchool ranking).
+At A-level in 2025, 20% achieved A*-B grades.
+The school ranks 2,342nd in England for A-level academic outcomes (FindMySchool ranking).
+Progress 8 is -0.47, indicating pupils make below-average progress relative to their starting points at Key Stage 2.

 Pupils with SEND follow the same ambitious curriculum as their peers and receive tailored support aligned to their needs.
 Staff understand SEND well and have secure knowledge of early reading support, providing targeted help for pupils arriving below age-related norms.
 The school provides strong guidance about next steps throughout the learning journey.
 A designated SENCO (Special Educational Needs Coordinator) coordinates provision and works with external agencies to secure specialist assessment and support where needed.